inclusive-design/adaptive-palette/docs/Settings.md

 ## Settings that need a model

 The three marked above do nothing without a model Ollama can serve.
-When Ollama is not up and running, they are still shown but in diabled state, and carry the note "Start Ollama to use this."
+When Ollama is not up and running, they are still shown but in a disabled state, and carry the note "Start Ollama to use this."
 Their saved values are kept, so starting Ollama later brings them back as they were.

+They are left out of the dialog altogether when their section of `public/config.json` carries no prompts, since there would be nothing to ask the model with.

 ## Saving